grachevko/docker-hosts-updater/README.md

 $ docker run -d --label ru.grachevko.dhu="nginx.local:10" nginx
 $ ping nginx.local
 ```
-Container with greater priority will be used, by default priority is 0
+Container with greater priority will be used, by default priority is 0.
+If priority are the same then early created container will be used.